ms-shankar/trending-subreddits/README.md

 # Trending Subreddits

-**Trending Subreddits** is an application that ingests, ranks and tracks top subreddits on Reddit on a daily basis.
+**Trending Subreddits** is an application that ingests, ranks and tracks top subreddits of Reddit on a daily basis.
-The entire pipleline is orchestrated using Luigi and the final ranking result is obtained as CSV report and is also stored in PostgreSQL DB.
+The entire pipleline is orchestrated using Luigi.
+The final ranking result is obtained as a CSV report, which is also stored in PostgreSQL DB.

 ## Installation